rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Werebeast (WIP).md

 **Monstruous Blood.
 Action (1PM+, up to your Wild Dice):**
 - Human form: Choose an ally you can see within 6sqr of you.
 They recover 1d8 HP per PM spent.
 - Beast form: Make a ranged attack (DEX) against an enemy you can see within 6sqr of you.
-On a hit they take 2d8 poison damage per PM spent.
+On a hit they take 2d8 poison damage, +1d8 per PM spent after the first.

 ### Werebeast Feats